 Turkey tacos are a beautiful thing.

-And while ground turkey tacos are nice — I use ground turkey sometimes to make my Sonoran picadillo — I prefer turkey tacos made with turkey breast.
-Wild turkey breast in this case.
+And while ground turkey tacos are nice — I use ground turkey sometimes to make my Sonoran picadillo — my turkey taco meat is made with turkey breast.
+Wild turkey breast in this case, but store-bought works just as well.

 Sure, you can also simmer the legs for turkey carnitas, or crock pot them then coat them in a sauce, like my Yucatecan turkey.
-Or you do as we do here, and brine and sear the breast meat, then chop it.
+Both make great turkey tacos.
+Or, you do as we do here, and brine and sear turkey breast, then chop it.

 Turkeys, you may or may not know, were domesticated by the Maya and Aztecs a few thousand years ago.
 As a result, Mexican cuisine is loaded with recipes for pavo, or, if you are south Mexico, guajolote.
 Turkey tacos, oddly, aren’t really a thing there.
 So this is not an authentic Mexican turkey taco.